Instant Pot Recipes Pork Recipes

 Pressure Cooker Balsamic Glazed Pork Loin

 Instant Pot Balsamic Pork Loin proves that balsamic vinegar is not good just for salad dressing.
-Some people find it hard to like that concentrated balsamic taste, but trust me, this recipe will convert them into fans.
+Some people find it hard to like that concentrated balsamic taste but trust me, this recipe will convert them into fans.

 The intense tanginess of balsamic vinegar is balanced out with stock, soy sauce, brown sugar, and garlic.
 All those flavors from the spice rub get infused into the glaze as well.
 The result?
-Umami-loaded pork that’s zesty, savory, and with a hint of sweetness all at once.
+Tender meat that is bursting with delicious flavor.
+Give it a try, and it will quickly become an instant classic on your table!

 What is pork loin?